junaidshaikh-js/book-recommendation/README.md

-# NeoG Camp Level 0 - Flag Interpreter
+# NeoG Camp Level 0 - Popular books
 The task was to built an app which when clicked on button of genre, shows the list of popular books in that genre

 ## Built With